andrewjfreyer/presence/README.md

 <h1>Example Use with Home Assistant</h1>

-The presence script can be used as an [mqtt sensor](https://www.home-assistant.io/components/sensor.mqtt/) in [Home Assistant.](https://www.home-assistant.io).
+The presence script can be used as an input to a number of [mqtt sensors](https://www.home-assistant.io/components/sensor.mqtt/) in [Home Assistant.](https://www.home-assistant.io).
+Output from these sensors can be averaged to give a highly-accurate numerical occupancy confidence.

 In order to detect presence in a home that has three floors and a garage, we might inclue one Raspberry Pi per floor.
 For average houses, a single well-placed sensor can probably work, but for more reliability at the edges of the house, more sensors are better.

 ```